zhenghung/CTD_Software/README.md

 4. numpy

 **Build Instructions:**
 1. Ensure the required libraries are preinstalled
+2. Compile and Upload the ArduinoCTD.ino sketch
-2. Build and run the mergedBuild.py file
+3. Build and run the mergedBuild.py file to open the GUI

 **EXE build Instructions**
 1. cx_Freeze required
 2. run "python setup.py `<folderName>` " in the command line window of the directory
 3. Open the build folder created and run mergedBuild.exe

+## Operation Instructions
+Arduino begins in STARTUP mode and the buttons will switch the states

 ### Arduino State Diagram
 ![alt text](https://github.com/zhenghung/CTD-GUI/blob/master/CTD_StateDiagram.png)